kpion/netmon/README.md

 # Network (requests) monitor

-Beta.

-Network monitor, we can view the HTTP headers of the current page, or globally, from all tabs.
-We can see them at any point of time, also just *after* opening a page.
-We don't need to have the Developers tools always opened, only to take a look at the requests at random moments :)
+Network monitor - see requests and responses, including the HTTP headers, of the current page, or globally.

+You can use it at any time, also *after* the page has loaded.

+This is useful when there are random errors in some cases and you just want to see what happened, list the past requests.

+It also constantly displays current count of requests in any given tab.

 ## Installing

-to be continued.
+Awaiting publishing on AMO and Chrome Web Store.